 I had a decision to make.
 I could keep quiet and fake it, but then I wouldn’t get the information I needed for my work.
 Or I could come clean.
 There really was no choice, so I decided to be honest.

 I told the CEO that I had hearing loss and that it would be difficult for me to hear him if he sat so far away.
-I said I would take my chances with his cold, but would really like to hear what he had to say.
-I moved closer and the meeting went on.
-I got the information I needed and all was well, but at the time, it seemed like a big personal risk to mention my disability in front of my colleague and these important clients.
+Moving closer, I told him I would take my chances with his cold, but would really like to hear what he had to say.
+The meeting was a success, but at the time, it seemed like a big personal risk to mention my disability in front of my colleague and these important clients.

 In the end, it had not been such a big deal and moving the seating around was a simple fix that made all the difference.
 It made me wish I had been braver about revealing my hearing loss in other situations too.